9th-circle/Anathema.Vectors/IDEAS.md

 - Exhaustive type matching (ie a dvec2 with a mat4)
   - Pretty major amount of work, but probably broadly useful

+- Homogenous coordinates in a vec2/mat3 (so you can translate)

+- Colour-specific members (HSV etc)
+  - Acceptably small and super useful, definitely worth playing with